 The Department offers a Master of Arts degree under three headings: in Latin, in Greek, and in Classics (Latin and Greek together).
-In cooperation with the School of Education, it also offers a Master of Arts in Teaching degree in Latin and Classical Humanities.
 Students typically come to these programs to prepare themselves either for entry into a Ph.D. program elsewhere, or for a career in teaching at the secondary level.

 Financial Aid and Student Life

 Limited scholarship aid is available, chiefly in the form of tuition remission.
 One teaching assistantship, which carries a stipend in addition to free tuition, is usually reserved for a second-year student.
 Stipend recipients should note the Graduate School statement on health coverage.

 Monitoring and Regulating Student Progress

 For more detailed information on each program, including the appropriate reading list, select the degree in which you are interested:

 Electronic application forms for the M.A. degree(s) (M.A. in Classics, Greek, and Latin) are available directly from the Graduate School of Arts and Sciences.